 “All I can say is – ripper trip!
 What a great expedition and one of the most interesting times I have ever had.”

-Peter Gosnell, 49, Australia.
+Peter Gosnell, 49, travel journalist from Australia.

 “One of the most amazing trips of my life – wonderful people, wonderful experience.”

 “Deep satisfaction with one of the most impressive, touching landscapes I have seen so far on this big small planet.
 Happy very open-minded, dedicated, respectful crew & team.
 Silence when silence was appropriate.
 Laughter when laughter was appropriate.
 Thank you very much for letting me share this experience.”

 “What an incredible experience.
 Being part of an exciting research project with a wonderful team.
 I am so proud to be part of something like that and so impressed.”

 Andrea Baumgärtner, 41, Austria.